 Lost Tavern TAP ROOM

-Step into Lost Tavern Brewing and experience a piece of Hellertown history while enjoying hand crafted, freshly brewed beer.
+Step into Lost Tavern Brewing and experience a piece of Hellertown history while enjoying hand crafted, freshly brewed local craft beer.
 Originally built in 1927 as an automobile garage, this beautiful brick and steel building has housed everything from a duckpin bowling alley to a hardware store.
 Now this 5000 sq ft space has been transformed into a warm, one of a kind place, with a vintage industrial atmosphere for friends to gather and enjoy what's on tap, on premise or to go.
 The solid walnut bar seats 20, with tables and a bar seating another 25 outside.

 The ample seating area offers a full view of the brewhouse with brewery tours available.